yasirshah-analyst/grade8-hidden-problem-analysis/Readme.md

 2. Investigate what differs about Sections A and C in English, compared to Section B, which passed at 100%.
 3. Address the Grade 8 Math issue immediately rather than waiting for future exams — the problem was consistent all year, with no sign of self-correcting.
 ---

-## Business Problem

-> Can a school's overall exam results hide a serious problem in one grade, subject, or section?

-This project investigates the school's exam results to identify whether a localized academic problem exists — and if so, exactly where it occurs and what evidence should guide the response.

-**Business Problem → Questions → Data → Analysis → Evidence → Recommendation**

 ---